1. Home

 • Thermostat settings: Adjust the thermostat and update the program each season.
 Programmable thermostats offer an automated way to optimize energy use.

-• Laundry: Wash clothing in cold water, then hang everything to dry.
-This approach saves on appliance and heating energy consumption.
+• Laundry: Wash clothing in cold water, then hang everything to dry when possible.
+Or, consider a heat pump dryer

 • Ceiling fans: Run ceiling fans to reduce your heating and cooling needs.
 The fans will keep air circulation going to balance the room's temperature.